The Brighter Side of Switch Statements — Analysis of the Attributes of an Object

 The type of a car, the kind of an animal — these are the attributes that affect the behavior of an object but whose values don't change throughout the lifetime of the object.

-Having switch or if statements on these attributes is not as dangerous as performing an explicit case analysis of object types.
+statements on these attributes is not as dangerous as performing an explicit case analysis of object types.
 Yet, refactoring an object that contains such code into an inheritance hierarchy is a cleaner solution.

 Let's take a look at an example.
 Imagine that you want to help feline nutritionists calculate how much and how often a cat should be fed.